DaviidSantos/DaviidSantos/README.md

 I like basketball, animals, anime and coding 🖥️

-I'm currently improving my technical skills, studying Java, Spring and JUnit
+I'm currently improving my technical skills, studying Golang

-I'm also interested in Go and Rust
+I'm also interested in Rust

 💬 Find me on [Linkedin](https://www.linkedin.com/in/daavidpsantos/)